Thinking about opening a pottery retail business? We tell you what you need to know to get started.

 Getting Advice from Experienced Entrepreneurs

-On the other hand, an individual who has a pottery retail business in a different city may be willing to share their entrepreneurial wisdom with you, provided that you won't be directly competing with them.
+On the other hand, an individual who has a pottery retailer in a different city may be willing to share their entrepreneurial wisdom with you, provided that you won't be directly competing with them.
 Many business owners are happy to give advice to new entrepreneurs If you are persistent, you can find a business mentor who is willing to help you out.

 It's not that hard.
 Just use the handy link below and enter in a random city/state or zipcode.